0xknwn/starknet-modular-account/docs/SDKS-VALIDATOR-MULTISIG.md

 The `SmartrAccount` class, however, provides more than just the regular `Account` class.
 It can interact with functions that are part of the module and not part of the account.
-In the case of the Stark Validator, those functions are:
+In the case of the Multisig Validator, those functions are:

 ```rust